codegreencreative/laravel-samlidp/README.md

 This package allows you to implement your own Identification Provider (idP) using the SAML 2.0 standard to be used with supporting SAML 2.0 Service Providers (SP).

+Starting in version ^4.2, Laravel 9 is supported.

 In this version we will be allowing for Laravel ^7.0 or ^8.0.

 If you are looking for Laravel ^5.6 see [v1.0](https://github.com/codegreencreative/laravel-samlidp/tree/1.0)